Antral Follicle Count (AFC)

 Definition - What does Antral Follicle Count (AFC) mean?

-The antral follicle count (AFC) is an ultrasound test that determines the number of viable eggs remaining in a woman’s body.
-This count determines her future fertility potential.
+Antral follicle count (AFC) is an ultrasound test that evaluates the number of viable eggs remaining in a woman’s body in order to estimate future fertility potential.
 A high number of remaining eggs indicate that a woman has a high likelihood of becoming pregnant.
 Alternatively, a low number of eggs indicate a reduced chance of conception without intervention.

 Antral follicle count is also known as ovarian reserve testing or resting follicle count.